How a canal lock works

 • Always put the safety lock or chain on the lock doors after you have finished opening or closing the lock.

-• Survey your ropes, not too slack nor too tight.
+• Survey your ropes; they should not be too slack or too tight.

-• It is very easy to empty the canal pound above you of water and flood the one below.
+• It is very easy to empty the "canal pound" of water and flood the one below.

 Locking through a barge going upstream